By Winfred Quek, Associate Marketing Consultant · CEA R073319H · Crestbrick Pte Ltd (L31010886H) · Published 3 July 2026

 |---|---|---|---|

-| PropertyNet.sg | 85/100 — Strong Buy | BULLISH | 99LH vs FH neighbourhood; future Turf City supply |
+| PropertyNet.sg | 85/100, Strong Buy | BULLISH | 99LH vs FH neighbourhood; future Turf City supply |

-| ProjectHome.sg (NAVIS PrimeKey) | 35/40 (87.5%), 4.4/5 — Strong Buy | BULLISH | Zero HDB MOP/upgrader cluster within 2km |
+| ProjectHome.sg (NAVIS PrimeKey) | 35/40 (87.5%), 4.4/5, Strong Buy | BULLISH | Zero HDB MOP/upgrader cluster within 2km |

-| MyChoiceHomez / James Ong (PropNex) | 84/100 — Buy (most buyers) | POSITIVE | First-MCST risk; 99LH decay; amenity build-out 20–30yr |
+| MyChoiceHomez / James Ong (PropNex) | 84/100, Buy (most buyers) | POSITIVE | First MCST risk; 99LH decay; amenity build out 20 to 30yr |

-| DecouplingExpertise.sg | Investable — with entry price discipline | CAUTIOUSLY POSITIVE | Entry price is the single most critical variable |
+| DecouplingExpertise.sg | Investable, with entry price discipline | CAUTIOUSLY POSITIVE | Entry price is the single most critical variable |

-| New Launches Review | Cautiously positive | CAUTIOUSLY POSITIVE | Long-term positioning play, not a conventional launch |
+| New Launches Review | Cautiously positive | CAUTIOUSLY POSITIVE | Long term positioning play, not a conventional launch |

-| PropNex (brand content) | Positive — unusual position | POSITIVE | Neighbourhood still finding its identity; construction activity |
+| PropNex (brand content) | Positive, unusual position | POSITIVE | Neighbourhood still finding its identity; construction activity |

 | COS.sg | Analytically positive | POSITIVE | Higher construction costs; second site competing supply |